Feeding

 Ducklings drink (and waste!) more than three times as much water as chicks, so be sure and check several times a day that they have clean fresh water.

-I add a splash of apple cider vinegar or a tiny 5 cent dollop vegemite to the ducklings water after the first couple of days as a health booster.
+I add a splash of apple cider vinegar or b complex tablets 1 in the ducklings water for the first couple of days as a health booster.

 Swimming